Sormailgu/stock-portfolio/README.md

 # Stock Portfolio Project

 A full-stack web application for managing and visualizing your personal stock portfolio, supporting US and HK markets.
-The project consists of a Python Flask API backend and a Node.js/Express frontend dashboard.
+The project consists of a Python FastAPI backend and a Node.js/Express frontend dashboard.

 ---